Merritt A. Edson: Higher commands and more battles

-Brigadier General Edson became chief of staff, Fleet Marine Force, Pacific and in October 1944 was awarded a Gold Star in lieu of a second Legion of Merit.
-Duty as commanding general, Service Command, Fleet Marine Force, Pacific, rounded out 44 months of continuous service in the war zone.
-When a young officer asked him when he might expect to be rotated back to the United States, BGen Edson replied, "When the war's over; when the job's done."
+Brigadier General Edson became chief of staff, Fleet Marine Force, Pacific, and in October 1944 was awarded a Gold Star in lieu of a second Legion of Merit.
+His duty as commanding general, Service Command, Fleet Marine Force, Pacific, rounded out 44 months of continuous service in the war zone.
+When a young officer asked him when he might expect to be rotated back to the United States, Edson replied, "When the war's over; when the job's done."